 I can almost feel you crumpling up in a ball, too tired, beaten down (perhaps even literally) and low to take any action at all.
 Perhaps you’ve already experienced all of this before, in previous close couple relationships and/or in your childhood, though this by no means needs to be the case.

-It can feel like you're 'broken' and that there's nothing left in you - your self-esteem and confidence may even be non-existent (see How to build self-esteem).
+It can feel like you’re broken and that there’s nothing left in you – your self-esteem and confidence may even be non-existent (see How to build self-esteem).

 But, at the same time, perhaps it’s a relief – you know you’re not alone and you are not the only one this is happening to.
 Far from it!